ngnk/streamsmiths/dashboard/README.md

 ## How to run

-1. CD into /dashboard directory and install dependencies (venv optional):
+1. CD into /dashboard directory and install dependencies:
 ```bash
 pip install -r requirements.txt
 ```